tsstrong/squishmallow/pages/about.md

 ## What are Squishmallows

-Squishmallows are the latest pop culture phenomenon which has been dubbed as Gen Z’s Beanie Baby Craze.
-While the main target audience of the toys is children, adults have been drivers of sales for Squishmallows.
-Articles from the [Washington Post](https://www.washingtonpost.com/business/2023/06/24/squishmallows-toy/) have interviewed collectors who have upwards of 400 Squishmallows in their collection.
+Squishmallows are the latest pop culture phenomenon which has been dubbed as Gen Z’s Beanie Baby raze.
+While the main target audience of the toys is children, adults have been huge fans of Squishmallows.
+An article from the [Washington Post](https://www.washingtonpost.com/business/2023/06/24/squishmallows-toy/) interviewed a collector who has upwards of 400 Squishmallows in their collection.
 A lot of the appeal of Squishmallows comes from their cute appearance, soft fabric texture, and cloud-like stuffing.
 Another reason that collectors buy them is because of their personalities.
-Each Squishmallow comes with their own biography that highlights their interests.
+Each Squishmallow also comes with their own biography that highlights their interests.

 ## About the Collection